 (4) Annual financial statements or reports for the two most recent years that prove that the applicant is solvent and any other information the Commissioner may require in order to review the current financial condition of the applicant.

 (5) A general description of the business operations, including information on staffing levels and activities proposed in this State and nationwide.
 The description must provide details setting forth the TPA's capability for providing a sufficient number of experienced and qualified personnel in the areas of claims processing, record keeping, and underwriting.

-(6) If the applicant will be managing the solicitation of new or renewal business, evidence that it employs or has contracted with an agent licensed by this State for soliciting and taking applications.
-Any applicant that intends to directly solicit insurance contracts or to otherwise act as an insurance agent must provide proof of having a license as an insurance agent in this State.
+(6) If the applicant will be managing the solicitation of new or renewal business, evidence that it employs or has contracted with an insurance producer licensed by this State for soliciting and taking applications.
+Any applicant that intends to directly solicit insurance contracts or to otherwise act as an insurance producer must provide proof of having a license as an insurance producer in this State.